ibraheemdev/matchit/README.md

 }
 ```

 Because the `Router` is generic, it can be used to store arbitrary values.
-This makes it flexible enough to be used as a building block for larger framework:
+This makes it flexible enough to be used as a building block for larger frameworks:

 ```rust
 use httprouter::Router;